-The push for digital transformation as a result of the COVID-19 pandemic affects not only business processes and operations, but how employees learn and develop their skills.
+As digital transformation continues in the workplace, businesses and employees must make efforts to keep up with changes.
 Continuing professional development and education are key for organizations to support company culture, keep employees engaged and maintain a competitive edge in a new world of work.

 Digital technologies will become an integral part of workplace learning programs as organizations evaluate advanced training tools, as well as new skills employees must learn.
 In the book Transformative Digital Technology for Effective Workplace Learning, published by Taylor & Francis, author Ria O'Donnell explores the future of the workplace, the need to update workplace learning and the role of digital technology.